Kick101/vaults/Ideas and Improvements/Security+/Attacks, Threats, and Vulnerabilities.md

 - __Competitors:__ _Competitive organization attack_ to steal or destory information or intellectual property.

 #### Attributes of actors
+-   **Internal/External**: Whether the actor is within an organization or outside of it.
+-   **Level of Sophistication/Capability**: The level of expertise and capability the actor possesses.
+-   **Resources/Funding**: The resources and funding available to the actor.
+-   **Intent/Motivation**: The reasons or goals driving the actor's action

 ---
 ### Explain the security concerns associated with various types of vulnerabilities